-- Crotty Insurance Brokers Ltd t/a Crotty Group (“The Company”) is regulated by the Central Bank of Ireland is authorised under the Investment Intermediaries Act 1995 (as amended) as an Authorised Advisor.
+1.Regulation: Crotty Insurance Brokers Ltd t/a Crotty Group Getcover House 6 Leopardstown Office Park Dublin 18 (“The Company”) is regulated by the Central Bank of Ireland is authorised under the Investment Intermediaries Act 1995 (as amended) as an Authorised Advisor.
 A copy of The Company’s Authorisation is attached to these Terms of Business.
 In addition The Company is authorised under the Consumer Credit Act 1995 (as amended) and the Central Bank Act 1942 (as amended) as a Mortgage Intermediary.

-- The Company will accept payments in Cash or by Cheque or Credit or Debit Card in respect of all classes of insurance in the circumstances permitted under Section 25G of the Investment Intermediaries Act 1995.
+6 Payment Methods: The Company will accept payments in Cash or by EFT, Cheque or Credit or Debit Card or Premium Financing in respect of all classes of insurance in the circumstances permitted under Section 25G of the Investment Intermediaries Act 1995.
 The Company is not authorised to accept cash or negotiable instruments in any other circumstances.
-Where payment is made by Credit Card, The Company will apply a handling charge of 3%.
-This will be clearly explained to clients when they pay by credit card.

-- The Company will, if necessary, exercise its legal rights to receive any payments due to it from clients for business services provided by it and, to be reimbursed for any value obtained by the firm for clients arising from payments by the firm on behalf of clients who subsequently default in any payment due to the firm.
+11 Reservation of Rights etc.: The Company will, if necessary, exercise its legal rights to receive any payments due to it from clients for business services provided by it and, to be reimbursed for any value obtained by the firm for clients arising from payments by the firm on behalf of clients who subsequently default in any payment due to the firm.
 Product producers may withdraw benefits or cover on default of any payments due under any products arranged for your benefit.
 Details of these provisions will be included in your product terms and conditions.
 Your individual policy document will contain details of default remedies and actions of the particular insurance undertaking in the event of your non-payment.
-On receiving your policy document you should read the terms and conditions of your policy in detail.
+On receiving your policy document, you should read the terms and conditions of your policy in detail